 Rita Fragueira, Simon Verhulst, and Michaël Beaulieu

 Intraspecific discrete polymorphism is associated with the use of alternative life-history strategies, reflected by distinct reproductive or copying strategies in individuals of different morphs.
 Yet, morph-specific costs and benefits related to different life-history strategies remain unclear.
-Here, we examined in the polymorphic Gouldian finch (Erythrura gouldiae) whether markers of somatic maintenance (body mass, oxidative status and telomere length) differed between red- and black-headed birds under energetically demanding conditions (during heatwaves of different intensity, and during moult or breeding following heatwaves).
-During heatwaves, red-headed birds showed a homogeneous response, as males and females initially tended to gain mass and had reduced plasma hydroperoxide levels (a marker of oxidative damage) irrespective of heatwave intensity.
-In contrast, black-headed birds showed a stronger and more heterogeneous response, as black-headed males gained mass at the beginning of the thermoneutral heatwave and showed stable oxidative status, whereas black-headed females lost mass and tended to show higher hydroperoxide levels at the end of the thermocritical heatwave.
-Following heatwaves, we found morph-specific oxidative costs owing to moult or reproduction, with oxidative markers varying only in black-headed birds.
-Again, oxidative markers varied differently in black-headed males and females, as plasma antioxidant capacity decreased in moulting or breeding females, whereas males showed higher hydroperoxide levels with larger broods.
-For the first time, our study highlights that within polymorphic species, some individuals appear more vulnerable than others when coping with energetically demanding conditions.
-In the context of climate change, such differential effects may ultimately alter the currently observed balance between morphs and sexes within natural populations.
+Here, we examined in the polymorphic Gouldian finch (Erythrura gouldiae) whether markers of somatic maintenance (body mass, oxidative status, telomere length) differed between red- and black-headed birds under energetically-demanding conditions (during heatwaves of different intensity, and during moult or breeding following heatwaves).
+During heatwaves, red-headed birds showed a homogeneous response, as males and females initially tended to gain mass and reduced plasma hydroperoxide levels (a marker of oxidative damage) irrespective of heatwave intensity.
+In contrast, black-headed birds showed a stronger and more heterogeneous response, as black-headed males gained mass at the beginning of the thermoneutral heatwave and showed stable oxidative status, while black-headed females lost mass and tended to show higher hydroperoxide levels at the end of the thermocritical heatwave.
+Following heatwaves, we found morph-specific oxidative costs due to moult or reproduction, with oxidative markers varying only in black-headed birds.
+Again, oxidative markers varied differently in black-headed males and females, as plasma antioxidant capacity decreased in moulting or breeding females, while males showed higher hydroperoxide levels with larger broods.
+For the first time, our study highlights that within polymorphic species, some individuals appear more vulnerable than others when coping with energetically-demanding conditions.
+In the context of climate change, such differential effects may ultimately alter the currently-observed balance between morphs and sexes within natural populations.